AndreiZiureaev/multithreaded-prime-counter/README.md

 # Multithreaded Prime Finder

-An old project that I think belongs on this GitHub.
-I'm now trying to reformat and document the code.
+An old project that I've reformated and documented.

-Run the program with a single integer as an argument and it will calculate the number of primes that are less than or equal to it.
+It will count the number of primes that are less than or equal to a long integer.
+Run it with the long integer as the first argument and the number of threads to use for the counting as the second argument.